orbitaloop/WebSqlSync/README.md

  - DELETE are not synchronized.
 An easy workaround is to do a logic delete with an update (ex.
 UPDATE elm SET flag='DELETED')
  - There are no example of server side sync for now.
 But I plan to commit our server code as an example in Java with #playframework (but it's not a generic code)
- - I have some JQunit tests, but they are not generic enough (it use our sample data and our server).
-I hope to have the time to work on it and to commit a more generic version of the tests
+ - The JQunit tests are too basic.
+Need to add more test cases.
  - There is one dependency to JQuery (used only to send data with AJAX, look for jQuery.ajax).
-I welcome any pull request to remove this dependency (should be tested in chrome, safari, iOS WebKit and Android WebKit)
+I welcome any pull request to remove this dependency (should be tested in Chrome, Safari, iOS WebKit and Android WebKit)